 Proxy systems are registered as Salt clients using a bootstrap script.

-This procedure describes software channel setup and registering the installed proxy with an activation key as a SUSE Manager client.
+This procedure describes software channel setup and registering the installed proxy as the SUSE Manager client, using an activation key.

 Before you can select the correct child channels while creating the activation key, ensure you have properly synchronized the openSUSE Leap channel with all the needed child channels and the SUSE Manager Proxy channel.